112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 ones .
 French public sanitation, health and toilet regulation s are certainly not on the same level as ours .
-But before the war . the French washed their streets an d sidewalks more often than we do .
+But before the war . the French washed their streets and sidewalks more often than we do .
 France does not hav e the untidy back yards . the trash dumps in empty lots , the tin cans and refuse in public parks that are commo n in the - nited States .
-French ~j omen were always scrupulous house-keepers .
+French j omen were always scrupulous house-keepers .
 But few of us eves- got . rn to see French honie .
 44